attowatt/i2c2midi/README.md

 ### TRS

 i2c2midi can be used with up to 16 different external MIDI-enabled devices simultaneously, each device receiving MIDI messages on one of the 16 available MIDI channels.
-Just make sure, each device is set to a different MIDI channel.
+Just make sure each device is set to a different MIDI channel.
 Use a TRS MIDI adapter (Type A) and a a MIDI splitter to connect all devices.
 Please note: The TRS connection is MIDI *out* only!

 ### USB